billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 I have also tested this on an M2 Macbook Air with 24GB RAM and 2TB SSD.
 The same docker desktop settings.
 It's slower and tight on memory (20GB used total) but it does work.

 My dominant test environment is the 128GB Ubuntu 24 Kubernetes machine which is 10th gen Intel with 10 cores, 128GB of RAM and 8TB of SSDs.
-It runs proxmox and has a container called kub-test (4 cores, 64GB of RAM, 200GB disk) running Ubuntu 24 with kubernetes installed, this is kub-test in my setup.
+It runs proxmox and has a container called kub-test (8 vCores, 64GB of RAM, 200GB disk) running Ubuntu 24 with kubernetes installed, this is kub-test in my setup.

 ## Overview